 Cons: One big disadvantage of self-learning is that it can be difficult to learn proper technique.
 And if you learn improperly, it can be hard to break bad habits.
 Bad technique can be dangerous because it could lead to injuries.

 Another big con is that you may have less incentive to practice regularly.
 Knowing that you have to prepare for lessons each week can provide a strong motivation to practice and prepare.

-Yousician is an online learning program where you can pay $19.99 a month or $119 a year per instrument.
+Yousician is an online learning program.
 The app provides interactive tutorials that offer feedback on how well you've played.